emcon33/Virtualization-on-ROSA/readme.md

 M5zn.metal is a cheaper option (48vCPU vs 96 vCPU) and half the cost on AWS side The full list is here https://aws.amazon.com/marketplace/pp/prodview-tnyp2h3acabm6

+Using the Hybrid Cloud Console use add machine pool to add a supported Bare Metal Worker.
 <p align="left">
   <a href="#"><img src="./machinepool_add.jpg" width="600"></a> <br />
   <em>